mozilla-l10n/documentation/src/products/firefox_desktop/adding_release.md

 For the first two steps, an email needs to be sent to AMO administrators (amo-admins(at)mozilla.com).

 These steps will make the language pack available in both the [Language Tools](https://addons.mozilla.org/firefox/language-tools/) page and the API used by Firefox to add new languages from preferences.

+## Close GitHub tracking issue

+Once the locale ships to release:
+* Create a new column for the Firefox version, e.g. `Firefox 91`, in the [GitHub project](https://github.com/orgs/mozilla-l10n/projects/3/views/1).
+* Close the tracking issue and move it from `Queue - WIP` to this new column.